BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/scope.md

 # Scope

-*scope* = all the variables and functions that are *visible* from a given location in your code
+*scope* refers to all the variables and functions that are **visible** from a given location in your code

 The two primary forms of scope are *Global* and *Local*

-**Globally scoped** variables can be seen from *anywhere* in the program
+*Globally scoped* variables can be seen from **anywhere** in the program

-**Locally scoped** variables can be seen only *nearby* where they are defined -- usually inside the same *function* or *code block*
+*Locally scoped* variables can be seen only **nearby** where they are defined -- usually inside the same **function** or **code block**

 # Global Scope

-If you declare a variable without a keyword (`var`, `let`, `const`) then it is a **global variable** and can be seen and used by *any line of code in your entire program*
+If you declare a variable without a keyword (`var`, `let`, `const`) then it is a **global variable** and can be seen and used by **any line of code in your entire program**

 Global variables are very useful but also very dangerous.
-A mistake in *any part* of your program using a global variable could introduce a bug in *any other part* of your program using that global variable.
+A mistake in **any part** of your program using a global variable could introduce a bug in **any other part** of your program using that global variable.

 (ES5 introduced [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) which can reduce this risk -- though not eliminate it entirely)

 # Implicit vs. Explicit globals

-Globals are usually bad, but they are good for when you want to call a particular function from *literally anywhere* in your code... for instance, when you want to tell your analytics server that something interesting just happened.
+Globals are usually bad, but they are good for when you want to call a particular function from **literally anywhere** in your code... for instance, when you want to tell your analytics server that something interesting just happened.

 If you really want to use a global variable, you should do so explicitly, so other readers of your code will know that you did it intentionally.

-JavaScript programs have a *global object* whose properties are available as global variables.
+JavaScript programs have a **global object** whose properties are available as global variables.
 In web browsers, the global object is named `window`; in NodeJS, the global object is named `global`.

 ```javascript
 // implicitly global